Kristianstad: History

 The city was founded in 1614 by King Christian IV of Denmark (the city's name literally means 'Town of Christian' or "Christian's town") as a planned city after the burning of the nearby town of Vä and moving the city rights of the neighbouring town of Vå and Åhus to the new town.
 The purpose of the town was to safeguard the eastern half of the Danish province of Scania against any future raids from Sweden in the north, but also as a symbol of the power of Christian himself.
 One of these raids had sacked the nearby town of Vä in 1612.
 Vä then lost its charter and the people were relocated to the new, better fortified city.
 The king also founded the town of Kristianopel in eastern Blekinge to serve a similar purpose.

-Construction of the towns was a great prestige project for the king, and Kristianstad's church is considered by many to be one of the most beautiful buildings constructed by King Christian IV, or even northern Europe's most beautiful Renaissance church.
-This meant that the church was built considerably larger than there was initially use for.
+Construction of the towns was a project for the King Christian IV, and Kristianstad's church was built by him.
+The church was built considerably larger than there was initially use for.
 The king also wanted a castle or fortress constructed inside the town but shortage of funds made this impossible, of the intended castle only an arsenal was constructed which today serves as the main building of the local museum.
 Also in Christianstad the town planning of the Renaissance could be laid down for the first time at the foundation of the town.
-This makes the Kristianstad town centre of today exceptionally well-kept and easy to get around in.

 In 1658 Scania, Kristianstad and the eastern third of Denmark was ceded to Sweden following the Treaty of Roskilde.

 Pylyp Orlyk was after 1709 chosen as a Hetman in exile by the cossacks and the Swedish king Charles XII.
 While in Bender Orlyk wrote one of the first state constitutions in Europe.
 This Constitution of Pylyp Orlyk was confirmed by Charles XII and it also names him as the protector of Ukraine.
 After 1714 Orlyk now together with several other cossacks followed the Swedish king Charles XII to Sweden.
 Orlyk with his family and about 40 other Cossacks arrived in Ystad, Sweden in late November 1715.
 After some months in Ystad they lived in the city of Kristianstad for some years.
 Orlyk wrote numerous proclamations and essays about Ukraine including the 1710 Constitution of Pylyp Orlyk.